mazaclub/EasyGitianBuilder/USAGE.md

  Rebuilding the VM will destroy it in vagrant and virtualbox, and provision a fresh debian box ready to build.

+ Destroying the VM will remove it from Vagrant and Virtualbox, but not build a new one.
+The Vagrant debian/contribjessie "base box" will remain in your $HOME/.vagrant.d/boxes directory.

  Cleaning the VM will restore from snapshot - this is all that should be needed to run builds with a fresh system.